 If you wish to complain about any aspect of the way in which you have been approached or treated during the course of this study, you should contact the research investigators who will do their best to address your concerns.
-You can contact us by e-mail pals@mft.nhs.uk.
+You can contact us by e-mail at r.innovation@nhs.net .
 Alternatively, you may contact the University of Oxford Research Governance, Ethics and Assurance team (RGEA) office on 01865 616480, or the head of RGEA at ctrg@admin.ox.ac.uk.